top of page

 Lab Work :

-A Mohs histotechnician, who is someone specially trained to do this procedure, cuts the tissue into sections, color codes them with dyes, and draws a map of the surgical site.
-In the lab, the histotechnician then freezes the divided tissue, then cuts very thin horizontal slices like a layer cake.
-The slices are placed on microscope slides, stained and covered.
-This meticulous process takes time.
+A Mohs histotechnician, who is someone specially trained to do this procedure, cuts the tissue into sections and color codes them with dyes.
+In the lab, the histotechnician then freezes the divided tissue, cuts it into very thin horizontal slices like a layer cake.
+The slices are placed on microscope slides, stained, and covered.
+This meticulous process takes time, usually around 1 hour.

 Microscopic exam :